soscon5/Project1/README.md

 # Project1
-Repository project 1 for ansible, ELK and linux scripts
+Repository project 1 for ansible, ELK and linux scripts \
+learning to edit